Spring in Alberta

 This puddle used to be on my way to work.
 On this particular morning the sky was lighting up as I was getting ready for my commute.
 I grabbed my camera as I flew out the door just in case.

 The sky was great so I pulled over in my office attire and the whole shoot took all of 5 minutes.
 The technique I used was blending 3 exposures in Photoshop.
-If the light wasn't there this scene wouldn't just be bland, it might actually be ugly.
+Practice is an essential part to getting better.